BlockchainCommons/developer-web-site/_pages/hashed-elision.md

 ## Overview

-Hashed elision structures credentials so that any field can be replaced by a one-way hash of itself.
+Hashed elision structures information so that any field can be replaced by a one-way hash of itself.
 Issuers sign across those hashes rather than the raw data.
-The holder can then elide any field at the moment of presentation, and the issuer's signature still verifies.
+The holder of the data packet can then elide any field at the moment of presentation, and the issuer's signature still verifies.
 What remains is provably authentic; and what was removed is provably untampered.
 The verifier learns only what it asked for.

 ## Why is Hashed Elision Important?

 Digital credential data is largely revealed on an all-or-nothing basis.
 To prove a single fact such as being over 21 typically requires that you hand over the whole document.
-As a result, the verifier often keeps far more than it needed: every verifier becomes a data honeypot it never set out to be.
+As a result, the verifier often keeps far more information than it needed: every verifier becomes a data honeypot it never set out to be.

 Hashed elision offers an alternative through its support of [selective disclosure](https://www.blockchaincommons.com/musings/musings-data-minimization/), which is the ability for a holder of credentials to only reveal the parts of the credential that are important to a particular transaction.

 Though selective disclosure is theoretically available in credential formats such as SD-JWT and mdoc, it's commonly implemented in ways that reduce holder agency.
-That's because they typically require the issuer to decide in advance which fields may be selectively disclosed.
+That's because those formats typically require the issuer to decide in advance which fields may be selectively disclosed.
 BBS, applied to credentials, similarly allows an issuer to mark specific parts of a credential as mandatory.
 That is issuer-controlled minimization, and it's not enough.
 Best practice instead requires that the holder can elide at presentation time, on their own authority, without the issuer pre-approving each field (and without contacting the issuer at all).

 ## How Does Hashed Elision Work?